 The 4 pillars of sustainabilitY

-Invest Islands considers our corporate social responsibility (CSR) to be an essential and integral part of its sustainable business practises vision.
+The Invest Islands team considers our corporate social responsibility (CSR) to be an essential and integral part of our sustainable business practices vision.
 It involves our company’s social responsibility and the impact we have on society.

 Our Commitment to CSR

 Companies that engage in socially responsible business consider the social and economic impact of all their decisions, while also taking into account the interests of their stakeholders.
 These stakeholders include all surrounding and affected parties: employees and clients, local residents, suppliers, government, investors, the entire (international) supply chain, as well as the wider society.

 According to the most widely-accepted definition by Kotler and Lee (2015), we define CSR to be: